Tho100/User-And-Their-Education-Level-Graph/README.md

-Grpah is created using matplotlib and seaborn
+Graph is created using matplotlib and seaborn

 # OUTPUT